WarZone2 – VulnHub WriteUp

 The warzone2.sh calls the warzone2.jar to execute which seems to be a standalone debugger “Flask app“.
 We gots to RUN /usr/bin/python3 /home/admiral/warzone2-app/wrz2-app.py as “- u admiral”.

-Great work we started a website that listen on Port 5000, but its localhost or loop-back you pick (i.e. 127.0.0.1).
+Great work we started a website that listen on Port 5000, but it’s localhost or loop-back you pick (i.e. 127.0.0.1).
 We believe that in order to see this website, we need to create a SSH port forwarding in order to get to http://127.0.0.1:5000/ with the Debugger PIN.

 sudo -u admiral /usr/bin/python3 /home/admiral/warzone2-app/wrz2-app.py